pghalliday/haproxy/README.md

   X-Forwarded-For header containing the original client's IP address.
   This option disables KeepAlive.
 * `node['haproxy']['member_max_connections']` - the maxconn value to
-  be set for each app server
+  be set for each app server if not otherwise specified in the members attribute
 * `node['haproxy']['user']` - user that haproxy runs as
 * `node['haproxy']['group']` - group that haproxy runs as
 * `node['haproxy']['global_max_connections']` - in the `app_lb`